 - The issue is massively politicized.
 The Left has seized on it as an opportunity to dismantle free markets and grow government.
 They have entangled it with their beliefs the way creationists entangle evolution with religion.

 - That amount of politicization brings corrupting quantities of money.

-- The IPCC was formed by the United Nations.
+- The Intergovernmental Panel on Climate Change (IPCC) was formed by the United Nations.
 The UN is a systemically-corrupt, left-wing political organization.
-Any organization that coddles dictators and thugs should not be trusted even if it claims the sky is blue.
+Any organization that coddles dictators and thugs should not be trusted, even if it claims the sky is blue.